metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_prometheus_agent_v1alpha1_manifest.md

 Optional:

 - `default` (Boolean) Default indicates that the scrape applies to all scrape objects thatdon't configure an explicit scrape class name.Only one scrape class can be set as the default.
+- `metric_relabelings` (Attributes List) MetricRelabelings configures the relabeling rules to apply to all samples before ingestion.The Operator adds the scrape class metric relabelings defined here.Then the Operator adds the target-specific metric relabelings defined in ServiceMonitors, PodMonitors, Probes and ScrapeConfigs.Then the Operator adds namespace enforcement relabeling rule, specified in '.spec.enforcedNamespaceLabel'.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#metric_relabel_configs (see [below for nested schema](#nestedatt--spec--scrape_classes--metric_relabelings))
 - `relabelings` (Attributes List) Relabelings configures the relabeling rules to apply to all scrape targets.The Operator automatically adds relabelings for a few standard Kubernetes fieldslike '__meta_kubernetes_namespace' and '__meta_kubernetes_service_name'.Then the Operator adds the scrape class relabelings defined here.Then the Operator adds the target-specific relabelings defined in the scrape object.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--scrape_classes--relabelings))
 - `tls_config` (Attributes) TLSConfig defines the TLS settings to use for the scrape.
 When thescrape objects define their own CA, certificate and/or key, they takeprecedence over the corresponding scrape class fields.For now only the 'caFile', 'certFile' and 'keyFile' fields are supported. (see [below for nested schema](#nestedatt--spec--scrape_classes--tls_config))

+<a id="nestedatt--spec--scrape_classes--metric_relabelings"></a>
+### Nested Schema for `spec.scrape_classes.metric_relabelings`

+Optional:

+- `action` (String) Action to perform based on the regex matching.'Uppercase' and 'Lowercase' actions require Prometheus >= v2.36.0.'DropEqual' and 'KeepEqual' actions require Prometheus >= v2.41.0.Default: 'Replace'
+- `modulus` (Number) Modulus to take of the hash of the source label values.Only applicable when the action is 'HashMod'.
+- `regex` (String) Regular expression against which the extracted value is matched.
+- `replacement` (String) Replacement value against which a Replace action is performed if theregular expression matches.Regex capture groups are available.
+- `separator` (String) Separator is the string between concatenated SourceLabels.
+- `source_labels` (List of String) The source labels select values from existing labels.
+Their content isconcatenated using the configured Separator and matched against theconfigured regular expression.
+- `target_label` (String) Label to which the resulting string is written in a replacement.It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase','KeepEqual' and 'DropEqual' actions.Regex capture groups are available.

 <a id="nestedatt--spec--scrape_classes--relabelings"></a>
 ### Nested Schema for `spec.scrape_classes.relabelings`